 - Coverage: If you prefer a more natural-looking finish, use only a primer and concealer..
 You can spot-conceal areas that need more coverage and skip foundation.
 For more coverage and a polished look, use all three products to achieve a flawless complexion.

 Primer – The Best Beauty Prep

-when applying makeup what goes on first?
+When applying makeup, what goes on first?
 Want your makeup to last longer and look 3x times better?
 Use a primer.
+But what is a primer?
 A primer creates a smooth base for your foundation and other face makeup.
 This often-neglected essential can blur pores, smoothen fine lines, correct discoloration, and magically set your makeup in place for hours.
 You must always apply primer after moisturizer or your last skincare step and before your makeup.

 One primer we absolutely recommend is the Porefessional Primer from Benefit.
 It’s silky, lightweight formula is oil-free, translucent, and complements all skin tones.